 Despite the research and our own experience, the Washington Legislature has failed to fund the small class sizes our students deserve.
 In fact, Washington’s class sizes are 47th in the nation — only three states have classrooms more crowded than ours!

-If we build public awareness and political pressure, we can persuade the Legislature to comply with the Supreme Court’s McCleary decision and fund smaller class sizes when it convenes in January.
+If we build public awareness and political pressure, we can persuade the Legislature to comply with the Supreme Court’s McCleary decision and fund smaller class sizes.

 Class Size Counts materials you can print and share at WEA meetings: